 Obtaining a background check is often a trade-off between “I want it done now” and “I want it done right.”

-So how long does a background check take?
+So how long does a pre-employment background check actually take?

-On average, a pre-employment background check takes two to four days to complete but can move faster or slower for various reasons, including:
+Depending on the types of information needed and the services ordered, a background check can take anywhere from a few minutes to one week.
+On average, a pre-employment background check takes 2 to 4 days to complete but can move faster or slower for various reasons, including:

 - Technical delays, including difficulty finding records, computer problems, or documents with typos, spelling errors, or incomplete info.